Jigokudani Snow Monkey Park 地獄谷野猿公苑

 Bathing apes in the wild made this onsen their own

-In a quiet valley south of Nagano City lies one of the world's unique attractions.
+In a quiet valley east of Nagano City lies one of the world's unique attractions.
 Snow Monkey Park is home to bands of Japanese macaques who come down from the mountains to warm up in the hot springs.
 They love a good soak as much as humans, and the park gives visitors a chance to see the usually elusive creatures up close.

 - The walk up to the Monkey Park through peaceful woodland